jollyroger/debian-buildbot/docs/manual/cfg-statustargets.rst

     (dictionary) A dictionary containing key/value pairs of extra headers to add to sent e-mails.
 Both the keys and the values may be a `Interpolate` instance.

+``previousBuildGetter``
+    An optional function to calculate the previous build to the one at hand.
+A :func:`previousBuildGetter` takes a :class:`BuildStatus` and returns a :class:`BuildStatus`.
+This function is useful when builders don't process their requests in order of arrival (chronologically) and therefore the order of completion of builds does not reflect the order in which changes (and their respective requests) arrived into the system.
+In such scenarios, status transitions in the chronological sequence of builds within a builder might not reflect the actual status transition in the topological sequence of changes in the tree.
+What's more, the latest build (the build at hand) might not always be for the most recent request so it might not make sense to send a "change" or "problem" email about it.
+Returning None from this function will prevent such emails from going out.

 As a help to those writing :func:`messageFormatter` functions, the following table describes how to get some useful pieces of information from the various status objects: